 Keep in mind that this is the man of your dreams, not some hunky actor on screen.
 If you don't give long, passionate kisses in real life, you may not want to do so on your wedding day, warns Greg Jenkins, founder of Bravo Productions.
 "When you make drastic or severe changes at a moment's notice or catch someone by surprise, there is a greater chance that an awkward situation will be created," he notes.

-If your guy plans on doing something a little extra, like a dramatic dip, during the first kiss, make sure you're both on board and know about it beforehand, advises Blake Bush, associate wedding planner and event designer at Pure Luxe Bride.
+If your guy plans on doing something a little extra—like a dramatic dip—during the first kiss, make sure you're both onboard and know about it beforehand, advises Blake Bush, associate wedding planner and event designer at Pure Luxe Bride.
 Otherwise, you might wind up on the ground!

-Speaking of keeping it natural, Crystal Lequang, owner at Amazae Special Events, suggests hugging first and then going into the kiss.
+Speaking of keeping it natural, Crystal Lequang, owner of Amazae Special Events, suggests hugging first and then going into the kiss.
 "Often we get so fixated on the kissing part that we don't realize that we usually embrace before we kiss anyone."

 Although it probably won't be that weird having someone standing behind you while you lock lips, you might not like how the pictures turn out after the fact.
-Instead, Bush recommends politely asking your pastor or officiant to step aside for the pic because, let's be real, who wants an officiant photo bombing your first kiss!?
+Bush recommends politely asking your pastor or officiant to step aside for the pic because, let's be real, who wants an officiant photo bombing your first kiss!?